-GRADUATE ACADEMIC PROGRAMS

-MASTER OF ARTS IN GLOBAL CHRISTIAN LEADERSHIP (M.A.)
+GRADUATE ACADEMIC PROGRAMS MASTER OF ARTS IN CHRISTIAN GLOBAL LEADERSHIP

-Program outcomes for the Master of Arts degree in Global Christian Leadership are as follows.
+Program outcomes for the Master of Arts degree in Christian global leadership are as follows.

 - Assess the basic content and themes of the Christian Canon within their historical, cultural, and theological underpinnings. - Defend a biblical interpretation using the grammatical-historical method with an application for a modern cultural context. - Create original scholarship that examines biblical and historical insight on Pentecostal ministry in a global context